 Online Career Tools

-Whether you want to find out more about your career options or get familiar with some of the tools recruiters use, there's a host of information available.
+Whether you want to find out more about your skills, your career options or get familiar with some of the tools recruiters use, there's a host of information available.

 This interactive online resource takes you through the key questions of:

 - What sort of life do I want?

 - How can I start working towards my kind of life?

 You can use the resource to focus on areas you need to improve, but for maximum benefit it is recommended that you work through all the sections - but you don't need to do it all at once.

 Windmills has been developed in partnership by the University of Liverpool's Graduates into Employment Unit and Dr. Peter Hawkins.
 GradWales is grateful for their kind permission to link to the Windmills Interactive programme.